 The current members of the Audit Committee are Mr. Whitaker, who serves as chair, and Messrs.
 Codey, Duff and Manning, as well as Mr. Marino who serves ex officio.
 The Board has determined that each current member of the Audit Committee is independent, as defined in the listing standards of the NYSE, is financially literate, and is an audit committee financial expert in accordance with the standards of the SEC.
 No director is eligible to serve on the Audit Committee if that director simultaneously serves on the audit committees of three or more other public companies.
 The Audit Committee held fourteen meetings in 2016, excluding actions by unanimous written consent.
-During 2016, the Audit Committee met privately with representatives of the independent auditor of Sealed Air, Ernst & Young LLP, on five occasions, met privately with Sealed Air's management on five occasions, and held four executive sessions with only non-employee directors in attendance.
+During 2016, the Audit Committee met privately with representatives of the independent auditor of Sealed Air, Ernst & Young LLP, on five occasions, met privately with Sealed Air's head of Internal Audit on five occasions, met privately with Sealed Air's management on five occasions, and held four executive sessions with only non-employee directors in attendance.